4d/docs/docs/WebServer/sessions.md

 Web sessions allow to:

 - handle multiple requests simultaneously from the same web client through an unlimited number of preemptive processes (web sessions are **scalable**),
-- share data between the processes of a web client,
+- manage session through a `Session` object and the [Session API](API/SessionClass.md),
-- associate privileges to web sessions,
+- store and share data between processes of a web client using the [.storage](../API/SessionClass.md#storage) of the session,
-- handle access through a `Session` object and the [Session API](API/SessionClass.md).
+- associate privileges to the user running the session.

 ## Usages

 Web sessions are used for:

 - [Web applications](gettingStarted.md) sending http requests,
-- calls to the [REST API](../REST/authUsers.md), which is used by [remote datastores](../ORDA/remoteDatastores.md) and [Qodly forms](qodly-studio.md).
+- calls to the [REST API](../REST/authUsers.md), which are used by [remote datastores](../ORDA/remoteDatastores.md) and [Qodly forms](qodly-studio.md).

-## Enabling sessions
+## Enabling web sessions

 The session management feature can be enabled and disabled on your 4D web server.
 There are different ways to enable session management: